 General comments:

-This section relates to annual submission of information for individual undertakings.The template is retrospective and shall be filled in relation to non–life business (including Non–SLT Health) only for the direct business and only for the Non–life Lines of Business (lines of business, as defined in Annex I to Delegated Regulation (EU) 2015/35).
+This section relates to annual submission of information for individual undertakings.

+This template shall be reported for each material non-life line of Business for direct business, as defined in Annex I to Delegated Regulation (EU) 2015/35, representing a coverage of 90% of the non-life technical provisions.
+Line of business shall be reported in accordance with the amount of technical provisions, i.e. the line of business with the highest amount of technical provisions.

+The negative technical provisions at the level of the line of business shall be considered with absolute value for the purpose of the calculation of the materiality of the threshold.

 The underwriting risk portfolio is the distribution, in (predefined) brackets, of the sum insured of each and every single underwriting risk which have been accepted by the undertaking.
 The underwriting risk portfolio is per line of business.
 However, whereas some lines of business are reportable on a compulsory basis for all member states, the individual member states may also require compulsory basis reporting for further lines of business where deemed to be relevant.
 For certain lines of business, the template would not be applicable.
 (See also item Line of business).

 The default brackets to be used are defined in euros.
 For different reporting currencies each relevant supervisory authority shall define the equivalent options for the amounts to be used in the 20 brackets.